Can your body predict the weather?

-Dr. Michael Allen is the director of geography at Old Dominion University and said that all of those old myths aren’t necessarily true.
+Dr. Michael Allen is the Director of Geography at Old Dominion University and said all of those old myths aren’t necessarily true.

 Some believe that they can predict when it will rain based upon when their joints ache.